 Pathways to Teaching

-In order to teach in a public school in the state of California, you must have a bachelor’s degree and a teaching credential.
+In order to teach in public schools in the state of California, you must have a bachelor’s degree and a teaching credential.

 - What is a credential?
 Official certification to teach in public schools from the state in which it is obtained (credential requirements are different in each state; we will only reference requirements for the state of California).